unixwinbsd/unixbsdshell.github.io/_posts/2025/feb-25/2025-02-08-bash-command-freebsd-string-opeartion.md

 ```

 ### l.
 CAPITALIZE
 This function is like a stylist that can give your input string a brand new look by capitalizing the first letter of each word.
-It’s like putting on a fancy hat or a snazzy pair of shoes - it just makes your string look more polished and put together!
+Itâ€™s like putting on a fancy hat or a snazzy pair of shoes - it just makes your string look more polished and put together!

 So, how does it work?
 Well, the capitalize function uses a Bash built-in command called's.
 This command is like a fashion designer that can make subtle changes to your input string, based on a pattern that you provide.